Cheryl Hansen, MA LPC, CCTP

 How do I schedule my appointments?

-Your first appointment will be scheduled during our initial contact – either through email or phone call.
+Your first appointment will be scheduled during our initial contact – either through email or phone call – through online booking.
 Any subsequent appointments will be scheduled at the end of your session.
-If you leave a session without a future appointment scheduled, it will be your responsibility to contact me, either by phone or email, to schedule your next appointment.
-If you need to reschedule an appointment, that also can be done by either phone or email.
+You will be able to manage your appointments through my online portal.

 Further fears and concerns: